 Surgery for Early-Stage Cancer

 The majority of our colon cancer patients can undergo minimally invasive surgery.
-UC San Diego Health colorectal surgeons are experts in advanced laparoscopic surgical techniques, which use smaller incisions and result in less scarring and faster healing, and our gastrointestinal surgery specialty is ranked among the top 25 in the nation by
+UC San Diego Health colorectal surgeons are experts in advanced laparoscopic surgical techniques, which use smaller incisions and result in less scarring and faster healing, and our gastrointestinal surgery specialty is ranked among the nation's best by

 U.S. News & World Report.